 If a Dog Turns Aggressive, Move Away Slowly

-When a dog starts to turn aggressive, it is always better to walk away slowly than to turn and run.
+When a dog starts to turn aggressive, it is always better to walk away slowly than turn and run.
 Dogs are conditioned to chase objects that are moving quickly, making them good at playing fetch and running after people who are out for a morning jog; however, an aggressive dog will run after fast-moving objects with the intent of attacking them.
-People need to remember to back away slowly from a dog that has turned aggressive and not to make eye contact.
-Running away quickly could cause the dog to give chase and inflict extremity trauma.
+People need to remember to back away slowly from a dog that has turned aggressive and not make eye contact.
+Running away quickly could cause the dog to chase and inflict extreme trauma.

 Do Not Leave Children Alone with an Unfamiliar Dog

 Many families will invest in pets to teach their kids some degree of responsibility; however, just because a child knows how to take care of their family dog doesn’t mean that they should be left alone with an unfamiliar dog.
 Young children do not know how to tell if a dog will like being played with.
 Furthermore, they also don’t know how the owner will feel about having a child approach their dog.
 Do not leave children alone with unfamiliar dogs because it could lead to serious injuries if the dog doesn’t like kids, especially if the dog is larger.
 Kids could wind up with pediatric wrist and hand fractures.
 Supervise kids when they are in the presence of an unfamiliar dog.

 Sacramento Dog Bite Attorney

 I’m Ed Smith, a Sacramento Dog Bite Lawyer.
 People need to know how to behave around dogs to prevent serious injuries.
 Anyone who has suffered a dog bite injury should reach out to me at (916) 921-6400 for free, friendly advice.
 I have a toll-free line available at (800) 404-5400.